oplS17projects/Octo-Weather-5000/README.md

 ### External Technologies
-We used a weather API to provide relevant weather information so we can parse through the information appropriately.
+We use a weather API to provide relevant weather information so we can parse through the information appropriately.

 ### Data Sets or other Source Materials
-We will be working with data from APIs that were made available to us with the help of racket's net/url library.
+We are working with data from APIs that were made available to us with the help of racket's net/url library.

-**Here's an example of JSON data we got from a weather API**
+**This is an example of JSON data we got from a weather API**
 ```
 {"coord":{"lon":-71.76,"lat":42.53},
 "weather":[{"id":500,"main":"Rain","description":"light rain","icon":"10d"}],"base":"stations",